 With more than two decades’ experience as an award-winning newspaper and magazine writer, an educator and a book author, she incorporates literary tendencies and a flair for adventure with today’s new media as an audio-video producer, photographer, blogger and storyteller who crisscrosses boundaries of medium and culture.

 But more important than medium is the message, which goes beyond language and culture.
 No matter where she goes, Tracy’s travels are questions in search of answers that exist on the plane of the human heart.

 Now in the third decade of her career, Tracy seeks to pull together the threads of her work as an environmental writer, a travel writer and a lover of the Latin American people in The Esperanza Project.
-Beginning in January 2010 she will be traveling from Mexico to Patagonia, documenting the work of creative sustainability projects throughout the Americas and teaching digital media skills to the activists she meets.
+In 2010 she traveled from Mexico to Patagonia, documenting the work of creative sustainability projects throughout the Americas for The Esperanza Project and an upcoming book.

-“As our world comes to terms with an increasingly urgent need to change our way of life or face terrible consequences, I’m turning to a people who have taught me so much over the years,” she says.
-“I’m looking for innovation, resilience and hope in perilous times.
-At the same time, I’ll be creating a forum for sharing ideas and helping these unsung heroes get the word out about the excellent work they are doing.”
+“As our world comes to terms with an increasingly urgent need to change our way of life or face terrible consequences, I’ve turned to a people who have taught me so much over the years,” she says.
+“I’ve found innovation, resilience and hope in perilous times.”

 For a full bio, click here.